hackabit19/vr-devs/README.md

 # Project Log:

 ## Development phase
+### [10/19/2019 6.46 AM]
+The revamped scene begins being worked on!
 ### [10/19/2019 5.53 AM]

-First four build tests failed!
-Build APKs available in product/Forest Scene, with additional instructions to download and extract the Unity project.
+First four build tests FAILED!
+Build APKs available in 'product/Forest Scene', with additional instructions to download and extract the Unity project.

 The basic scene got built, and it looked like the following: